Research Agenda at the ATARI Lab

 Many state-of-the-art robotic models rely on rigid contact assumptions, limiting their applicability in dynamic and deformable environments.
 While reinforcement learning benefits from domain randomization for robustness, the underlying simulations remain grounded in rigid models.
 ATARI is exploring hybrid formulations that integrate soft-contact dynamics and probabilistic representations, offering a more nuanced approach to modeling and planning in real-world scenarios.

-Optimal control and reinforcement learning each have distinct strengths—optimal control provides precision and interpretability, while reinforcement learning excels in robustness and scalability.
+State-of-the-art optimal control and (deep) reinforcement learning (in physics simulation) each have distinct strengths—optimal control leverages the gradients of the simulation to plan efficiently, while deep reinforcement learning samples in simulation to estimate in gradients exceling in robustness.
 However, neither fully satisfies the needs of general-purpose robots.
-At ATARI, we investigate hybrid approaches that leverage the strengths of both, integrating data-driven generalization with model-based rigor to push the boundaries of robot autonomy.
+At ATARI, we investigate hybrid approaches that leverage the strengths of both.

 Learning (O2)